Bjuvia

 Bjuvia is a genus of extinct cycads from the Late Permian to the Jurassic.
-They had simple leaves that were capable of reaching lengths of 1 m and a width of over 30 cm while the entire plant could exceed 8 m in height.
-During the Triassic, cycads like Bjuvia spread to inhabit wetlands previously occupied by plants like Lepidodendron and Sigillaria.
+Its members had simple leaves that were capable of reaching lengths of 1 m and a width of over 30 cm while the entire plant could exceed 8 m in height.
+During the Triassic, cycads such as Bjuvia spread to inhabit wetlands previously occupied by plants like Lepidodendron and Sigillaria.